-Using state of the art digital technology, Wey operates two main divisions – InterHigh, a non-selective fee paying secondary school, established in 2005 and a pioneer in online education, and a B2B division serving other educational providers, schools, local authorities and other public bodies under two brands, Wey ecademy and Academy21.
-Wey is also developing two additional schools – Quoralexis, an online language school teaching English as a Foreign Language, Quoralexis and a premium fee paying online school offering a selective education, Infinity Education.
+Using state of the art digital technology, Wey operates two established divisions – InterHigh, a non-selective fee paying online secondary school, established in 2005 and a B2B division serving other educational providers, schools, local authorities and other public bodies under two brands, Wey ecademy and Academy21.
+Wey is also developing two additional schools – Quoralexis, an online language school teaching English as a Foreign Language, and Infinity Education, a premium fee paying online school offering a selective education.

 With a 12 year track record, Wey is the UK’s leading company in this sector and has successfully educated thousands of students over its history.
 Although “for profit”, Wey is conscious that its services directly affect the lives of its pupils and students and therefore strives to ensure they achieve outstanding progress and outstanding results.